TjarkG/biosphere-monitor/Help.md

 * -h show this help message
 * -r show current reading in Command line Output
 * -s store all past readings in new file (stored as Data.csv in current directory)
-* -t force time syncronization, even with big deviations
+* -f force time syncronization, even with big deviations
 * -i set messurment intervall in s, use -i? to get current intervall
 * -t run self test
-* -g enable (1) or disable (0) Soil Sensor, ? to show current state
+* -g enable (1) or disable (0) Soil Sensor, -g? to show current state